-CDC Data show that AIAN in California are testing positive for COVID-19 and dying at rates that are nearly equal to their proportion of California's population.
-This includes a total of 1,028 cases and 36 deaths.
+CDC Data show that AIAN in California are testing positive for COVID-19 at rates that are nearly equal to their proportion of California's population, and dying at rates slightly higher than expected.
+This includes a total of:

 COVID-19 Testing Information from Patients Seen at a Tribal or Urban Indian Health Program in California.